sebashtioon/sebashtioon/README.md

 Welcome to my corner of the coding world! <br>
 ## ⓘ A bit about me
 >  I am a 14 year old in high school who loves messing around with computers and programming.
-My favorite video game is **Geometry Dash**, and the engine I uses to make games is [Godot](https://godotengine.org/).
+My favorite video game is **Geometry Dash**, and the engine I use to make games is [Godot](https://godotengine.org/).
 I also use [Blender](https://www.blender.org/) to make 3D assets.
 I have been making games and projects for over 2 years!
-But I have only started making games that I want to publish in 2024.
+But I have only started making games I want to publish in 2024.
 I am also a founder of [Noe Co.](https://github.com/NoeCoOfficial).
 > > My email: [sebastiansuciu607@gmail.com](mailto:sebastiansuciu607@gmail.com) <br>
 > > Discord: [@sebashtioon](https://discord.com/users/1110329250306859018) <br>
 > > Youtube: [@sebashtioon_](https://www.youtube.com/@sebashtioon_) <br>